patrobinson/rs_service_now/README.md

 ```

 ### Export
 Retrieve a data export from Service-Now.
 Should be more efficient than Retrieve as by default it can export 10000 records at a time, instead of 250.
+This is experimental at the moment that has not been thoroughly tested.

 ```ruby
 sn.export :encoded_query => "active=true"